sovity/dataspace-portal/docs/product/user-documentation/General Overview.md

 **To learn more about the Service Partner Admin role, please read the section [Application role: Service Partner Admin](Manage%20Data%20Space%20components.md#application-role-service-partner-admin).**

 ### 5. Authority Section
-This section is intended for administrators of the data space and includes advanced features for managing the authority portal and the organizations in the data space.
+This section is intended for administrators of the data space and includes advanced features for managing the Data Space Portal and the organizations in the data space.

 #### Organizations
 As a data space authority, all organizations registered in the data space can be viewed and managed here.
 New organizations can also be invited.